sylvr3/lab1git/README.md

 =======

-A lab designed for git command demonstration purposes
+A lab designed for git command demonstration purposes.